CSCE-313-FA24-Kebo/exam-2-2-c/README.md

 ## Important notes:
 1. Usage: `Usage: ./library`
 1. Use a mutex and a condition variable for synchronization
-1. Your program will be manually tested for correctness with additional test cases including different file types.
+1. Your program will be manually tested for correctness with additional test cases, including different file types.
-1. Your program should compile with no errors and warnings.
+1. Your program should compile with no errors or warnings.